Yadier01/restapi/README.md

   -  Golang: The core programming language for building the API.
   -  Gin Framework: For handling HTTP requests and creating a lightweight yet powerful web server.
   -  SQLite: A simple, file-based relational database to store user, event, and reservation data.
-  -  JWT: for handlin user authentications.
+  -  JWT: for handling user authentications.
   -  Bcrypt: for hashing users passwords.

 Getting Started